openscm/openscm/docs/development.rst

 by the specific model; conversion is done interally if possible.

 OpenSCM defines a :ref:`set of standard parameters
 <standard-parameters>` to be shared between different SCMs.
-You should
+As far as
-use these where appropriate.
+possible, adapters should be able to take all of them as input and should write their values to the output ``ParameterSet``.

 Refer to the :ref:`low-level-interface` documentation on how to do so.